-(a) for an order that they be destroyed or forfeited to such person as the court may think fit; or

-(b) for a decision that no such order should be made.

-(2) In considering what order (if any) should be made, the court shall consider whether other remedies available in an action for infringement would be adequate to compensate the registered owner and any licensee and protect their interests.
+- (a) for an order that they be destroyed or forfeited to such person as the court may think fit; or - (b) for a decision that no such order should be made. - (2) In considering what order (if any) should be made, the court shall consider whether other remedies available in an action for infringement would be adequate to compensate the registered owner and any licensee and protect their interests.

-(3) Provision may be made by rules of court as to the service of notice on persons having an interest in the articles or thing, and any such person is entitled - and an order shall not take effect until the end of the period within which notice of an appeal may be given or, if before the end of that period notice of appeal has been given, until the final determination or abandonment of the proceedings on the appeal.
+- (3) Provision may be made by rules of court as to the service of notice on persons having an interest in the articles or thing, and any such person is entitled - (a) to appear in proceedings for an order under this section, whether or not he was served with notice; and - (b) to appeal against any order made, whether or not he appeared, and an order shall not take effect until the end of the period within which notice of an appeal may be given or, if before the end of that period notice of appeal has been given, until the final determination or abandonment of the proceedings on the appeal.